 An atlas, interactive maps, an animated film on migrations and annotated graphs that will enable you to visualize and understand world demographic trends and the issues they involve.

 With the population simulator and INED’s interactive games and quizzes, mastering the main concepts of demography, from projections to fertility factors, becomes (almost) child’s play.

 So you think you know everything about population?
 Check how well you do on our quizzes.Update: January 2019, based on United Nations World Population Prospects

 Demographic fact sheets offer a brief, clear overview of current knowledge about populations.

 These materials—teaching kits, analytical notes, and interviews—summarize specific scientific questions and decipher the issues related to population questions.
 All of them may be used as tools for introducing students to demographic phenomena and demographic change in France and throughout the world.

 Gender, sexuality and inequalities

-Gender based violence, inequalities, social
+Gender and violence, inequalities, social relations

 Gender throughout the life cycle